xavierpena/docs/README.md

 # docs

-Tutorials, scripts, documents with useful stuff (at least for me)
+Tutorials, scripts, documents with useful stuff (at least for me).

+Mainly focused on dotnet.